mrgsolve/nmtests/nmtest9.md

-Bemchmark test with mrgsolve and NONMEM
+Benchmark test with mrgsolve and NONMEM
 ================
 Metrum Research Group